 Michel has previously served on the boards of the Poetry Project at St. Mark’s Church in the East Village and the Children for Children Foundation, now part of the Points of Light organization, and currently serves on the board of the Cornelia Connelly Center, an all-girls Catholic middle school in the East Village.
 He graduated with a B.A. in 1974 from Wesleyan University and with a J.D. in 1978 from the University of Pennsylvania Law School.
 He recently completed a master’s degree at Wesleyan.

 Courses: School Finance: Resource Allocation for Nonprofits (ORLA 4876)

 David Diamond is an independent consultant focused on marketing and strategy.
 He helps small and mid-sized companies survive and thrive in a rapidly changing environment by identifying key strategies and guiding their implementation.
 His clients range in scope from packaged goods companies to technology companies to fine arts organizations to marketing services providers, and range in size from $5 million to $5 billion in annual sales.
 He began his career in packaged goods marketing at Procter & Gamble and other, smaller, consumer product companies.
 He subsequently spent 15 years in the marketing services industry, serving in senior management roles at ActMedia, Lamaze Publishing and Catalina Marketing Corporation.
 Businesses he has worked on have grown an average of 30% annually during his tenure.
 His education includes an M.B.A. from Columbia University and a B.A. from Carleton College.
-He currently serves on a variety of boards including Carleton College, Storm King Art Center and Manitoga.
+He currently serves on a variety of boards including Carleton College, Storm King Art Center, Manitoga and the ASSIST Foundation.